 Table of Contents

-ONE Change or Short-Changed?
-What's at Stake for Women in 2012
+ONE Change, No Change, or Short-Changed: What's at Stake for Women in

 TWO Who's in Charge?
 Why Should Women Care?

 THREE The Gender Gap: Women Can Control Any Election

 FOUR Where We Stand: We've Come a Long Way . . . and Yet?

 FIVE What Do Women Want?
 What Are We Thinking?

 SIX Politicians With Forked Tongues: "Beware the False Prophets"

 SEVEN Your Money: The Economy

 NINE Pay Equity: Show Me the Money